Python for Programmers is your go-to course for learning Python in 2020.

 - Read a 10-minute chapter of the book to understand a Python concept

 - Do the free interactive exercises for each chapter

 With almost 1000 interactive exercises, A Smarter Way to Learn Python drills each Python concept into your head.
 And you’ll remember it better.

 You can tackle the chapters at your own pace.
 If you get questions wrong, go back and try them again.
 And again and again until you understand them.

 Therefore, by moving in such small increments, you can be fully comfortable with a Python concept before you build on it.

 Pick up A Smarter Way to Learn Python here.

 “…Lifesaver.
 It literally walks through everything step by step and is in a language that makes sense and doesn’t have that techie over the head jargon.
 I would recommend this book to ANYONE wanting to learn Python.” – kamgrn

 With over half a million copies sold, Python Crash Course is the best selling Python book in the world.
 And for good reason.

-It teaches the Python essentials quickly.
-And this enables you to build practical programs and develop powerful programming techniques.
+It teaches Python concepts quickly.
+And this enables you to build practical programs and develop powerful Python programming techniques.